corifeanu/corifeanu/README.md

 💬 Ask me about databases, cleaning, transforming
 📫 How to reach me: corifeanu@outlook.com
 😄 Pronouns: he
-⚡ Fun fact: They say my brain is plastic and expandable if I kearn too much.
+⚡ Fun fact: They say my brain is plastic and expandable if I learn too much and too quick.
 That I was afraid, all good as stay there an not expand too much.